Flamethr0wer/ArduinoDS4/README.md

 1. In the Arduino IDE, load a standard sketch eg Blink by File > Examples > 01 Basics > Blink
 2. Set board type back to normal by selecting Tools > Board "{your board}" > "Arduino AVR Boards" > "{your board}"
-3. Upload the standard AVR and sketch following steps above ie click upload then press reset on the arduino board
+3. Upload the standard AVR and sketch following steps above ie click upload then press reset on the Arduino board

 ## Troubleshooting